 Graduate education at La Salle emphasizes students’ ability to apply universals and specifics to actual situations, to distinguish relationships, to analyze critically, to rearrange component ideas into new wholes, and to make judgments based on external criteria.
-The M.S. in Instructional Technology Management program is offered through the College of Professional and Continuing Studies because it is a field that attracts people of many backgrounds and experiences, as well as those who are looking to enter into a new field.
-Also, the field of instructional technology supports La Salle’s mission that education should be useful and of service by placing individuals in positions in corporations where they will have the means to build an educated, able, as well as productive national and international workforce.
+The M.S. in ITM is offered through the College of Professional and Continuing Studies because it is a field that attracts people of many backgrounds and experiences, as well as those who are looking to enter into a new field.
+The field of instructional technology supports La Salle’s mission that education should be useful and of service by placing individuals in positions in corporations where they will have the means to develop an educated, able, as well as productive national and international workforce.

-The Instructional Technology Management program uses an online experiential learning model integrating technologies and replicating the types of learning that graduates of our program in their respective fields will use in the workforce to train employees.
+The ITM program uses an online experiential learning model integrating technologies and replicating the types of learning that graduates of the program in their respective fields will use in the workplace.
 Learners will take courses incorporating the latest learning technologies.
-This strengthens teamwork, communication, and professional bonding.
+This approach strengthens teamwork, communication, and professional bonding.
 The entire curriculum “walks the walk” and uses the ADDIE model as a base for each course and evaluation.

-La Salle’s program in Instructional Technology Management, is unique and highly regarded internationally for its focus on the 21st-century workplace learning and leadership, providing learners with access to state-of-the-art multimedia video and audio integration opportunities in the Communication Department’s production studios and media arts laboratories as well as expertise from the School of Business regarding management and leadership development.
-In addition, the program has several courses taught by highly successful professionals currently working in multi-national corporations to provide learners with real insight into the field.
+La Salle’s ITM is unique and highly regarded internationally for its focus on the 21st century workplace learning and leadership, providing learners with access to state-of-the-art multimedia video and audio integration opportunities in the Communication Department’s production studios and media arts laboratories as well as offering expertise regarding management and leadership development.
+In addition, highly successful professionals experienced in working in multi-national corporations teach courses that provide learners with real insight into the field.

 The strength of the program is its emphasis on practical and authentic learning assessment and application, built on a strong foundation in which students learn by hands-on experience.